Chan Sui Ki (La Salle) College: Curriculum

-Chan Sui Ki (La Salle) College provides education from Form 1 to Form 6 under the Hong Kong Diploma of Secondary Education system.
+The school provides education from Form 1 to Form 6 under the Hong Kong Diploma of Secondary Education system.
 English is the medium of instruction for most subjects, except Chinese Language, Chinese History, Putonghua (Forms 1–3), Citizenship and Social Development (Forms 4–6), and Health Management and Social Care (Forms 4–6).
 Assemblies and major events are conducted in English.